 Nothing could have prepared me for just how much your breasts can grow.
 I knew tenderness and growth would happen, however growing more than a cup size I was not ready for.
 Around 6 to 8 weeks your breasts will start to grow and continue to grow until your pregnancy is over.
 Your breasts may also start to itch and get stretch marks as your skin stretches.

 If your breasts grow as large as mine in such a short time, you may also be prone to leaking.
 I started my pregnancy with a 36C I was not ready to find I am now a 36DD!
 They not only hurt and were tender all the time, but they affected my back and shoulders as well.
 To help deal with the discomfort of your fast growing breasts invest in a few good supportive bras to release the pressures from your back and shoulders.

 4.)
 Your Water Might Not Break

 A woman's water does not always break.
 It is actually quite rare for your water to break on it's own.
 Even if it does break on it's own it is nothing like the movies.
 Most of the time your water breaking is like a small leak or several small breaks over time.
-It is more closely related to the feeling of peeing yourself, rather than the huge water balloon water all over the place type breaks you see on tv.
+It is more closely related to the feeling of peeing yourself, rather than the huge water balloon pop with water all over the place type breaks you see on tv.

 With my son, my water broke 2 weeks early before labor was truly ready to happen.
 With my daughter I was almost 7cm and still my water had not broke.
 My ob went and broke my water causing me to give birth to my daughter less than 45 minutes later.